Santa Fe Class 2900

-The Santa Fe 2900 Class was a series of 30 4-8-4 type steam locomotives built between 1943 and 1944 for Atchison, Topeka and Santa Fe Railroad and pulled freight and passenger trains until retirement in the early to late-1950s.
+The Santa Fe 2900 Class was a series of 30 "Northern" type steam locomotives built between 1943 and 1944 by the Baldwin Locomotive Works (BLW) for Atchison, Topeka and Santa Fe Railroad (ATSF) and pulled freight and passenger trains until retirement in the early to late-1950s.

 Today, six 2900s survive, with five units on static display and one, No. 2926, has been restored to operating condition in Albuquerque, New Mexico.
-When it was fully restored in July 2021, it is considered to be the largest operating 4-8-4 type steam locomotive in the United States.
+Fully restored in July 2021, it is considered to be the largest and heaviest operating 4-8-4 type steam locomotive in the world.